mo-shahab/hair-sim/README.md

 when debugged the project found out that the vao and vbo had some error

-Based on the information you provided, it appears that the crash is occurring when trying to generate the vertex array object (VAO) and vertex buffer object (VBO) in the `setupBuffers` function.
+it appears that the crash is occurring when trying to generate the vertex array object (VAO) and vertex buffer object (VBO) in the `setupBuffers` function.
  The error message suggests an access violation at memory location 0x0000000000000000, which typically indicates a null pointer or uninitialized variable.